apache/druid/docs/querying/sql-functions.md

 ## REGEXP_REPLACE

 Replaces all occurrences of a regular expression in a string expression with a replacement string.
-The replacement string may refer to capture groups using `$1`, `$2`, etc.
+Refer to capture groups in the replacement string using `$group` syntax.
+For example: `$1` or `$2`.

 * **Syntax:** `REGEXP_REPLACE(expr, pattern, replacement)`
 * **Function type:** Scalar, string